 Bachelor of Science in Electrical Power Engineering Technology

 Scholars in this program are educated in how to serve as electrical power technologists.
 Familiarity with microprocessor hardware and software, machinery and electronics provides students with the knowledge needed to plan and power industrial sites, homes and businesses.
 Course topics include power electronics, electrical machines motor control systems and electrical circuits.

 Graduates of this undergraduate program are qualified for employment as field, software and digital applications specialists in a variety of computer-related industries.
 From microprocessor hardware to programming and software-creation, this program channels the vast field of computer technology into a course of study geared for practical application in the workplace.
 The curriculum combines class lectures in digital systems, microprocessors, semiconductor devices and computer networks, with hands-on lab training.
 In addition to technology courses, students also complete a senior project.

 Master of Science in Engineering Technology

 This graduate program is aimed at individuals interested in research, and it often acts as a continuation of the bachelor's degree program.
-Students have a choice of several tracks, including mechanical engineering technology, network communications and systems control technology.
+Students have a choice of several tracks, including mechanical engineering technology, computational health informatics and biotechnology.
 Scholars participate in seminars and complete a senior research project or a thesis, in addition to coursework.